stevegrunwell/intro-to-testing/slides/test-structure.md

 Note:

-* A test suite is a collection of test cases
+* A test suite is a collection of test classes
     - e.g. Unit, integration, feature, etc.
 * Test class (class containing methods)
     - Usually centered around a feature or model